All-purpose cleaners can safely deal with the unexpected, whether it’s muddy footprints on the floor, a kitchen spill or grimy door handles.

 You may prefer to use a cleaner with additional anti-microbial agents (a disinfectant) for this, for better protection where there is a risk of infection.

 Most all-purpose cleaners don’t need hot water to work well.
-Use lukewarm or even cold water to save energy, lower your carbon footprint and still get great cleaning results.
+Use lukewarm or even cold water and you can save energy, lower your carbon footprint and still get great cleaning results.

 Use the recommended amount of product and always follow the usage instructions.